 If you are a carrier, prenatal testing is available to find out whether the baby has inherited the abnormal gene.

 SMA is the most common inherited cause of early childhood death.
 It destroys nerve cells that affect voluntary movement.
 The most common form of SMA affects infants in the first few months of life and can cause death between 2-4 years old.
 Infants with SMA have problems breathing, swallowing, moving, crawling and walking.
 Less commonly, the disease presents later, and people with delayed onset of SMA can survive into adulthood.
 SMA does not affect intelligence.
 There is no cure or treatment for SMA.

 In the US, the carrier rate varies by ethnicity and range from 1 in 47 to

 1 in 72.
-If both parents are carriers, there is a 1 in 4 or twenty-five percent (25%) chance to have a child born with SMA.
+If both parents are carriers, there is a 1 in 4, or (25%) chance of having a child born with SMA.

 The purpose of testing is to determine whether you are a carrier of SMA.
 This test does not detect all carriers of SMA.
 You may be a carrier of SMA even if no one in your family is affected and even if you already have healthy children.

 If you are a carrier, testing your partner will help you learn more about the chance or odds that your baby could have SMA.
 If one parent is a carrier and the other is not, it is still possible that the baby will have SMA, but that chance is less than one percent (1%).
 If both parents are carriers, prenatal testing is highly recommended.
 Testing is available to determine whether the baby has inherited the abnormal SMA gene.